BubbyRoosh1/bdsm/README.md

 ### About
 System manager thingy as seen in NixOS or GNU/Guix.
 The yaml formatted config file will populate /etc on system init.

-I liked how declarative system configuration, but I don't like NixOS/Guix, so this is going to work with as many distributions as possible.
+I liked how declarative system configuration works, but I don't like NixOS/Guix, so this is going to work with as many distributions as possible.

 Installation will move the system's init (/sbin/init), replace it with itself, and run the original init after it's run.